skupperproject/refdog/input/concepts/listener.md

 <section>

-Binds a connection endpoint in the local site to target workloads in remote sites.
+A binding from a local connection endpoint to connectors in remote sites.

 </section>